pulzeultra/Playwright-Visual-Regression-Testing/README.md

 # Playwright Visual Regression Testing Manual

-*Written and maintained by Andrzej Schillings*

 ## 1. Overview

-This project demonstrates several **Playwright screenshot and snapshot testing techniques** using a local HTML website.
+This project demonstrates several **Playwright screenshot testing techniques** using a local HTML website.

+> **Terminology:** In this manual, **screenshot** refers to an image captured from the webpage and used for visual comparison.
+Playwright also uses the technical term **snapshot** for stored comparison data, but to keep this manual clear and consistent, image-based visual comparisons are described as screenshots. **Text snapshots** are still called snapshots because they are text comparison files created with `toMatchSnapshot()`.

 The tests show how to: